 If your child has been consistently struggling in school, and the school has tried to respond to your child's problems through several interventions without success, your child's problems may be due to a disability.
 If the school personnel thinks your child may have a disability, they must contact you to request your written permission to evaluate your child.
-The purpose of the evaluation, called a multi-factored evaluation (MFE) is to see if your child has a disability and needs special education services.
+The purpose of the evaluation, called an initial evaluation, is to see if your child has a disability and needs special education services.
 This evaluation is free of charge.

-You also have the right to request a MFE.
-However, the school does not have to perform the MFE just because you ask for one.
+You also have the right to request an initial evaluation.
+However, the school does not have to perform an initial evaluation just because you ask for one.
 If the school refuses to evaluate your child, it must tell you this decision in writing, as well as the reasons why it has refused.

 If your child has been identified by your doctor or other professionals as having a disability, you will want to include this information in your letter to the school.
 You should also provide copies of any reports you have received that explain your child's condition.

 You can request an initial evaluation by mailing or emailing the below letter to your school principal or special education administrator.

 Name of Principal/Administrator

 Dear (Principal's Name):

 I am writing to request that my (son/daughter), (child's name), be evaluated for special education and related services.
 I am concerned that (child's name) is having problems in school and believe (he/she) may need special education services in order to learn.
 (Child's name) is in the (number of grade) grade at (name of school).
 (Teacher's name) is his/her teacher.